 The TURBT method isn't just for testing.
 Doctors may also be able to resect (remove) the tumor with this method.
 To see inside the bladder, they use a resectoscope.
-This tool has a small loop of wire at the end that can remove a tumor.
+This tool has a small loop of surgical wire at the end that can remove a tumor.
 The loop also cauterizes (seals off) the blood vessels to help stop any bleeding.
+This is known as fulguration.